tycrek/ass/README.md

 The upload token will be printed at the end of the setup script prompts.
 This is the token that you'll need to use to upload resources to ass.
 It may go by too quickly to copy it, so just scroll back up in your terminal after setup or run `cat auth.json`.

 You should now be able to access the ass server at `http://localhost:40115/` (ass-docker will bind to host `0.0.0.0` to allow external access).
-You can configure a reverse proxy (for example, [Caddy](https://jmoore.dev/tutorials/2021/03/caddy-express-reverse-proxy/)) to make it accessible from the internet with automatic SSL.
+You can configure a reverse proxy (for example, [Caddy]; also check out [my tutorial]) to make it accessible from the internet with automatic SSL.

 #### What is this script doing?